revk/SolarSystem/Manuals/Overview.md

 - Direct mobile module for SMS

 If no local WiFI, at present, a simple mobile WiFi router can be used.

+### Adding modules

+The system allows working with a back end server, this can be one provided by A&A [access.me.uk](https://access.me.uk) or your own.
+In any case, if you buy or make a new ESP32 module for the system it will need setting up.

+Initiall the module tries to connect to an SSID of `SolarSystem` with a passphrase of `security`.
+Once connected it connects to the server and appears as a new *pending* device.
+This can take a few minutes.
+If the device is on a known and trusted IP, it can be provisioned on to a system (organisation/site) by an administrator.

+As this is a fixed SSID/passphrase you need a WiFi with internet access (or access to your server) in place.
+This is not always convenient, but simply making a mobile hotspot with the required SSID and passphrase will suffice.

+Once provisioned to a site, the site WiFi settings will be applied to get the device on line.